thought2code/godev/README.md

 ## 💡 Why godev?

-> "As a Go novice, I was once overwhelmed by the 'preliminary chores'.
+> As a Go novice, I was once overwhelmed by the 'preliminary chores'.
 From choosing between `go fmt` and `gofumpt` to configuring `golangci-lint` and better project structures, various CLI commands like `gofumpt -w .`, `golangci-lint run ./...`, `go mod tidy`, etc. Every new project felt like a tedious loop of 'copy-paste' from the last one.
 I thought I need a tool that just worked and I don't like to use `Makefile`, so I built **godev**.
 It's born to free you from these chores, so you can focus on what matters: **writing your code.**

 It provides a unified CLI to:
 1. **Manage**: A single entry point for project init, testing, linting, building, and releasing.